Speak up for an abused or neglected child in the Pikes Peak Region.

-2) INTERVIEW: Once we've received your application, you will be called for an interview.
+2) INTERVIEW: Once we receive your application, you will be called to interview.

-3) TRAIN: All volunteers are thoroughly trained.
+3) TRAIN: All volunteers are trained.
 Click here to see training schedules.

 4) TAKE AN OATH: Before beginning their work, most of our volunteers are sworn in by a judge.
 Click here to see a swearing-in!

 Why Choose CASA?

 Volunteering for CASA is different than volunteering for other organizations.
 Most nonprofits have staff to do the work and volunteers to support them.
 At CASA, it's the volunteers on the front lines making the difference.
 Staff is simply here to support you.

 Many of our volunteers say this work has changed their lives or brought them fulfillment.
 Learn more about what it's like at our next Volunteer Info Session, contact our Volunteer Recruitment Manager at on the contact page with questions, or check out the video below to hear all about the experience from CASA staff and volunteers!